Korean Kombucha Tea Sticks | Zero-Sugar Lemon | 20 Sticks (3.5 oz)

 How is this different from bottled kombucha?

 Bottled kombucha is heavy, needs refrigeration, and can taste sharply of vinegar.
-These single-serve sticks are shelf-stable, pocket-sized, and mix into bright lemon flavor with no harsh bite.
-At around $0.75 per serving, they cost a fraction of a single bottle and fit sugar-free, keto-friendly routines.
+These single-serve sticks are shelf-stable, pocket-sized, and mix into a bright lemon flavor with no harsh bite.
+At around $0.75 per serving, they cost far less than a single bottle and are sugar-free.

-Keep gut-friendly refreshment within arm's reach — at home, at your desk, or on the move.
-Explore More Korean Herbs at Kosbee.
+Keep a bright, sparkling lemon drink within arm's reach — at home, at your desk, or on the move.
+Explore More Kombucha Powder Sticks at Kosbee.